 Join PTSA HERE.
 It's important for parents to become a PTSA member, even if you can't participate with PTSA as a volunteer.
 The membership funding helps support our PTSA community events at Compass Montessori.

 Compass Montessori Education Foundation (CMEF) is a non-profit, 501(C)(3) that raises money to help maintain the quality of Compass’ authentic Montessori education.
 As a JeffCo Public Charter School, Compass Montessori pays its own operating and facilities expenses.
 CMEF supplements the school’s operating budget to ensure every student at Compass has an authentic Montessori experience.
 CMEF also sponsors extracurricular activities and athletics, supports Staff Appreciation events, facilitates student participation in trips, and funds facility needs.
 With CMEF’s support, Compass Montessori has built a national reputation for providing a highly effective curriculum that inspires a lifelong love of learning and prepares each student for a successful future.
 The CMEF Board and its members are volunteers from our community.

 Volunteer in the classroom

-Watch for emails from your Room Parent for ways to volunteer in the classroom.
+Watch for emails from your Room Parent and teachers for ways to volunteer in the classroom.
 These opportunities are more common for Children’s House through Upper Elementary and may vary depending on grade level, teacher and campus and each year is a little different.
 Options might include helping with classroom materials, creating needs for the room, volunteering to read with children, or be a mystery reader for the class.